abesto/clox-rs/NOTES.md

 * `debug.rs`: implemented the `disassemble*` functions as `impl Debug for Chunk`.
 An implication of this is that all `Chunk`s store a `name`, which is probably a good idea anyway.
   * `Debug` for specific instructions is implemented with a helper struct `InstructionDisassembler` that wraps a `Chunk` reference and an offset.
 This also allows fully consistent formatting from `Chunk::debug` and execution tracing.
   * `(int)(vm.ip - vm.chunk->code)` has no translation into Rust.
 I tried making `VM::ip` an iterator over `(code_offset, instruction)`, but that leads to lifetime nightmares.
 For now we go with a simple index here.
+  * Serialization of the opcodes is exactly as seen in the C version, even though the specific strings don't actually map exactly to our code (i.e. `OP_NIL` instead of `OpCode::Nil`).
+This is to stay compatible with the books output; plus, I like the aesthetic!
 * `#define`-controlled features translate to Cargo features
 * `VM::binary_op` is a higher-order function instead of a macro; hopefully this will be good enough later on.
 * `Token`s store the "pointer" to the lexeme as a slice.
 * Unlike [`jlox-rs`](https://github.com/abesto/jlox-rs/), error reporting on initial implementation follows closely the error reporting logic of the book so that I have less to mentally juggle.
 Might end up refactoring afterwards to use `Result`s.
 * `Scanner`: the `start` / `current` pointer pair is implemented with indices and slices.
 Using iterators *may* be more performant, and there may be a way to do that, but timed out on it for now.
-* My `Compiler::emit_byte` takes the line number as argument for correct error reporting (See the sidebar in 17.4.3 of the book)
+* `Compiler::emit_byte` takes the line number as argument for correct error reporting (See the sidebar in 17.4.3 of the book)
 * The Pratt parser table creation is a bit of a mess due to 1. constraints on array initialization and 2. lifetimes.
 We create a new instance of the table for each `Compiler` instance, because the compiler instance has a lifetime, and its associated methods capture that lifetime, and so the function references must also capture that same lifetime.
+* There's a lot of `self.previous.as_ref().unwrap()` in `Compiler`.
+There should be a way to get rid of those `Option`s.
+I think.

+# TODO

+Stuff I want to do, but postponing to see if it's covered in the book

+* Drop the VM stack after we're done interpreting a piece of code.
+In the REPL, stuff can stay there after runtime errors.

 # Challenges